Hjalmarandersson/talentforms/README.md

 # Talentforms

   <p>
-Talenforms was an CRUD app where companies(users) could create an page for their company and then add/uppdate/delete job openings that candidates could apply to.
+Talentforms was an CRUD app where companies(users) could create an page for their company and then add/uppdate/delete job openings that candidates could apply to.
 Talentforms is not online anymore.
 To get Talentforms to work locally again, changes to Firebase-code is needed due to deprecated functions in Firebase library.
   </p>

 ## Tech